 Are the Varied Types of Depression Treated Differently?

 Every 40 seconds, a person is lost to suicide.
 This is a scary statistic but shows why finding the right diagnosis to help with depression symptoms is so important.
 The different kinds of depression may be treated in alternative ways.
-The first step is to get the correct diagnosis so that a medical team or doctor has the information needed to set up a treatment plan.
+The first step is to get the correct diagnosis so that a medical team or doctor has the information needed to set up a depression treatment plan.

 Counseling